Martin County DWI Court Process

 - Jury vs. Bench Trial: You have the right to a trial by jury, where your case is decided by a panel of your peers.
 You can also choose a bench trial, where the judge alone decides your guilt or innocence.
 In Martin County, with a smaller jury pool, a bench trial might be preferable in certain situations, which your attorney can advise you on.

 - What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.
+"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of two or more of those substances into the body.

 First Offense